orbeon/orbeon-forms-doc/xforms/tutorial.md

 * The `<xf:trigger>` element declares a button (remember, XForms likes more abstract names, but this control could have as well been called `<xf:button>`).
 Like all XForms controls, `<xf:trigger>` takes a label, which is here displayed within the button.
 * Once the user presses it, the button sends an event called `DOMActivate`.
 Don't be scared by this funny name, you will use it all the time.
 It just means that the user has _activated_ the button, which in most cases means that the user pressed (clicked) on it.
-* `<xf:insert>` is declared as an event handler with the `ev:event="DOMActivate"` attribute, so this action runs when the user presses the button.
+* `<xf:insert>` is declared as an event handler with the `event="DOMActivate"` attribute, so this action runs when the user presses the button.
 * Here we have decided that we want to insert a new book always in first position in the page.
 The trick is to configure the insert action with the appropriate attributes.

     With the configuration provided, the action _inserts_ (`<xf:insert>`) the contents of the `book-template` instance (origin="instance('book-template')") _before_ (`position="before"`) the _first_ (`at="1"`) element called `<book>` (`ref="book"`) under the `books-instance` instance's root element (`context="instance('books-instance')"`).